Available now

 AI PR review: each finding is its own card with severity, file:line location, the offending code, and a written critique.
 Per-finding actions: Ignore, Add to PR, Implement, or open a chat to Ask or Investigate — all run on your selected agent.

-A High-severity finding in the Review tab pointing at src/hooks/useSpeechRecognition.js:97-112, with a code block, written comment explaining the swallowed-errors bug, and a row of action buttons including Copy, Investigate, Ask, Ignore, Add to PR, and Implement.
+The Review tab listing 24 findings as cards; the top one is a Blocker (Correctness) on src/hooks/useSpeechRecognition.js with a code block, a detailed written explanation, and a row of action buttons: Copy, Investigate, Ask, Ignore, Add to PR, and Implement.

 What you need